 If your financial aid documents include the form "Estimated Year Verification," your financial aid has been confirmed only for the fall semester.
 Before your financial aid for the spring semester can be confirmed, the Financial Aid Office must again review your family's financial situation.
-We will write to you in November to have you submit information about your family's income for 2018.
+We will write to you in November to have you submit information about your family's income for 2022.
 This information may be contained in an income tax return or other documents that record earnings, interest and dividend income, other income, and payments made from unemployment compensation, disability, social security, or pension programs.
 After we have reviewed your family's updated financial situation, we will confirm your financial aid for the spring semester.
 Your financial aid award will be revised if the estimates originally provided are lower than expected and any resulting bill to the University will be your responsibility.
-Estimated Year Verification will be reflected in your award for the spring semester, resulting in a balance that you will be responsible to pay.
+Estimated Year Verification will be conducted until January 11, 2023.
+If information is not available by that time, the reduced income will be reflected in your award for the spring semester, resulting in a balance that you will be responsible to pay.